The poetics of rule-breaking

 “Today she super-glued a quarter to the ground in the hallway, so she could watch people try to pick it up.”
 “Today she highlighted the word ‘sex’ in the Bible.”

 Christina accrued more than thirty detentions over the course of her time at the school.
 Once, she got three in one day.
+In all twelve years, I never got one.

-It wasn’t the accomplishment I thought it was.
-It made me, in a word, high-strung.
+This made me, in a word, high-strung.
 When I was ten, my skirt measured more than four inches above the knee, and I begged my aunt—who happened to be babysitting—to spend the evening ripping out the seam to make it longer.

 During a fifth grade spelling test, our teacher accidentally left posters of the words hanging on the walls.
 I erased every single answer that I might have come to by looking at the posters.